Azure/AML-Kubernetes/README.md

 #### AMLK8s supports targeting ML training on both [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) clusters or any cluster that is registered in Azure using [Arc](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview).

-#### Breaking change 03/03
-The AKS compute and Arc kubernetes compute have been rolled into one compute type - 'Kubernetes compute'.
-For SDK changes, navigate to the IT operator setup section 2 below.
-Portal changes are coming in a week.

-#### Breaking change coming 04/30
-1. A new version of the aml agent with additional capabilities will be rolled out
-2. The new installation will require the removal of the existing aml agent and a re-installation of the new version of the aml agent
-3. There will be no upgrade path available

-**Note**: The compute name in Python SDK and CLI may be changed during preview.

-## Overview
-AMLK8s project enables customer to use their exisiting AKS clusters or Azure Arc for Kubernetes clusters as compute target for AML training workload .
-Data scientists will have same experience as other compute targets.
-They can submit different types of training jobs to AMLK8s compute target.
-AMLK8s Will first support SDK and portal, and restapi/CLI will be supported later.

-### Regional availability
-1. EastUS2EUAP (Canary region, not visible to customers)
-2. EastUS
-3. West Europe

 ### Kubernetes version support
 1.18.x or below